intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/drm-tip.rst

        $ git diff | dim cat-to-fixup

-Anytime you add or change a manual merge fixup please inform the maintainers of both involved trees so that they are aware of the situation and can consider resolving the conflict permantly with a backmerge or pull.
 3. Finally rebuild the integration tree, which should now go through smoothly, at least for this merge::